 Since its founding, the University of Kansas has embodied the aspirations and determination of the abolitionists who settled on the curve of the Kaw River in August 1854.
 Their first goal was to ensure that the new Kansas Territory entered the union as a free state.
 Another was to establish a university.

-Nearly 150 years later, KU has become a major public research and teaching institution of 28,000 students and 2,600 faculty on five campuses (Lawrence, Kansas City, Overland Park, Wichita, and Salina).
+Today, KU has become a major public research and teaching institution of 28,447 students and 2,600 faculty on six campuses (Lawrence, Kansas City, Overland Park, Wichita, Leavenworth, and Salina).
 Its diverse elements are united by their mission to educate leaders, build healthy communities, and make discoveries that change the world.

 A member of the prestigious Association of American Universities since 1909, KU consistently earns high rankings for its academic programs.
 Its faculty and students are supported and strengthened by endowment assets of more than $1.44 billion.
 It is committed to expanding innovative research and commercialization programs.